 The Ph.
 Eur. has always recognised the complexity of biologicals in the development of its texts, and the need for flexibility in monographs had already been the subject of discussions in the 1980s.
 These debates led, in 1991, to the creation of a Production section in monographs for biological preparations that draws attention to particular aspects of the manufacturing process but is not necessarily comprehensive.
 The Ph.
 Eur.
 General Notices further explain that the statements included in the Production section may relate, for example, to source materials, to the manufacturing process itself and its validation and control, to in-process testing, or to testing that is to be carried out by the manufacturer on the final article, either on selected batches or on each batch prior to release.
 They constitute mandatory requirements for manufacturers, unless otherwise stated, but cannot necessarily be verified on a sample of the final article by an independent analyst.

 While establishing monographs for biotherapeutics, it became evident that additional flexibility was needed to address the structural complexity and naturally occurring heterogeneity, as well as the potential diversity of the compound resulting from different manufacturing processes.
-As a result, tests related to process-dependent heterogeneity (e.g. glycosylation, charge variants) were introduced in the Production section of a number of monographs (e.g. Human coagulation factor VIIa rDNA concentrated solution (2534), Human coagulation factor IX (rDNA) concentrated solution (2522), Etanercept (2895) and Infliximab concentrated solution (2928)).
+As a result, tests related to process-dependent heterogeneity (e.g. glycosylation, charge variants) were introduced in the Production section of a number of monographs (e.g. Human coagulation factor VIIa rDNA concentrated solution (2534), Human coagulation factor IX (rDNA) concentrated solution (2522), Etanercept (2895), Infliximab concentrated solution (2928) and in the revised version of Erythropoietin concentrated solution (1316)).
 In addition, the respective monograph acceptance criteria are not expressed in numerical limits, as no “one-size-fits-all” specification is possible for such process-dependent quality attributes.

 Furthermore, for complex test procedures and assays, an outline of a suitable test method (e.g. essential steps in the procedure) is typically given as a requirement.
 Detailed analytical procedures with specific instructions – including sample preparation, quantities/concentrations/composition of reagents and buffers, chromatographic conditions, plate design for cell assays, readout, etc., use of dedicated Ph.
 Eur. reference standards for calibration and method performance verification, notably system suitability criteria – may be described as examples.
 This indicates that the test method described may be used as is or may be replaced by another suitable, validated procedure without having to demonstrate its equivalence to the “example” method, subject to approval by the competent authority.
 These considerations were reflected in the revised version of the Technical guide for the elaboration of monographs on synthetic peptides and recombinant DNA proteins.